 One version of this can be observed in certain uses of "Meditation" playlists.
-The descriptions attached to such playlists by their curators often refer to aims such as "enhanced compassion and self-awareness" or "experienc[ing] great bliss, divine wisdom," rather than improvements in health or work performance.
+The descriptions attached to such playlists by their curators often refer to aims such as self-awareness"51 compassion and "enhanced "experienc[ing] great bliss, divine wisdom,"52 rather than improvements in health or work performance.
 In other words, they primarily accompany practices that target, as some users put it, "spiritual" self-transformation.